bradeneast/bradeneast.com/src/blog/Change the color of list markers with just CSS.md

 <meta name="categories" content="html, css">
 <meta name="media" content="/_assets/media/stack-of-books-on-a-table.jpg" />

 The web is mostly lists.
-Think about it.
-What comes up when we search Google?
-How would we navigate any website without a **list** of possible pages to visit (a menu)?
+Ever been to a website without a navigation menu?
 That said, not everything on the web *looks* like a list.
-It's easy to un-style a list, but is there a pure CSS way to add colored list markers, without the use of an image?
+It's easy to un-style a list, but is there a pure CSS way to change the color of list markers, without the use of an image?

-Here's a simple unordered list.
+Let's start with a simple unordered list.

 <ul>
     <li style="list-style-type: disc">1 whole egg</li>
     <li style="list-style-type: disc">2 egg whites</li>
     <li style="list-style-type: disc">2oz cream cheese</li>
-    <li style="list-style-type: disc">2 Tbsp almond flour</li>
-    <li style="list-style-type: disc">1 Tbsp brown sugar</li>
-    <li style="list-style-type: disc">1 Tbsp sucralose</li>
-    <li style="list-style-type: disc">1 tsp vanilla extract</li>
-    <li style="list-style-type: disc">1 tsp baking powder</li>
-    <li style="list-style-type: disc">1/2 tsp salt</li>
-    <li style="list-style-type: disc">1/4 tsp almond extract</li>
 </ul>

 That's right.
 You're getting a bonus waffle recipe out of this.
 By default, the list marker inherits the text color of the list item.
 But how would we change the color of HTML list markers to make them match our theme color?